dimassrio/nebula-routing/README.md

 - Pattern matching supports named parameters, optional sections and wildcards
 - Updates the browser URL on the client using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History)
 - Supports using parameters to interpolate URL changes
+- Can intercept anchor links and resolve on the client

 ## Installation